Mainland Headwear Holdings:

 (ii) Risk Assessment

-Chief Financial Officer, Company Secretary and Human Resources and Administrative Director work with external legal and financial advisors to review adherence to relevant laws and regulations, Listing Rules compliance, public disclosure requirements and our standards of compliance practices.
+Chief Financial Officer, Company Secretary and Senior Human Resources and Administrative Manager work with external legal and financial advisors to review adherence to relevant laws and regulations, Listing Rules compliance, public disclosure requirements and our standards of compliance practices.

 (iii) Control Activities